sanjayrao77/pythonshp/README.md

 6. Click on "Cultural" under "Medium scale data" (50m)
 7. Click on "Download countries" under "Admin 0 Countries"
 8. Save this as a zip file (ne\_50m\_admin\_0\_countries.zip)
+9. Click on "Download breakaway and disputed areas" under "Admin 0 - Breakaway, disputed areas"
+10. Save this as a zip file (ne\_50m\_admin\_0\_breakaway\_disputed\_areas.zip)

-9. Go back to http://naturalearthdata.com/downloads with a web browser
+11. Go back to http://naturalearthdata.com/downloads with a web browser
-10. Click on "Physical" under "Medium scale data" (50m)
+12. Click on "Physical" under "Medium scale data" (50m)
-11. Click on "Download lakes" under "Lakes"
+13. Click on "Download lakes" under "Lakes"
-12. Save this as a zip file (ne\_50m\_lakes.zip)
+14. Save this as a zip file (ne\_50m\_lakes.zip)

-13. Go back to http://naturalearthdata.com/downloads with a web browser
+15. Go back to http://naturalearthdata.com/downloads with a web browser
-14. Click on "Physical" under "Small scale data" (110m)
+16. Click on "Physical" under "Small scale data" (110m)
-15. Click on "Download land" under "Land"
+17. Click on "Download land" under "Land"
-16. Save this as a zip file (ne\_110m\_land.zip)
+18. Save this as a zip file (ne\_110m\_land.zip)

 ### Unzipping